Apostrophe

 New user permissions Activating this module will also alter the "Users" modal.
 In the permissions tab, there will now be four sections.
 The top-most is a toggle that disables site log-in for the user.

-If a user is given Editor or Contributor permissions for a certain document type in one locale, they will be able to see but not edit that type in other locales.
-They will be able to relocalize that document to a locale where they do have permissions to edit.
+If a user has permission to perform at least one action, even if only on a per-document basis, for a certain document type in one locale, they will be able to see but not edit that type in other locales.
+They will have permission to localize that document to the locale where they do have permission.
+If there is associated content that the user doesn't have permissions for it will not be localized.

-The third section displays the permissions matrix resulting from the groups that are applied to the user.
+The final section displays the effective permissions matrix resulting from the groups that are applied to the user.

 Example

-One possible use case is to assign roles to staff photographers and photojournalists, where the first kind of user is only allowed to add photos to the site.
-In contrast, the latter can alter the images plus publish articles using those photos.
+One possible use case is to assign roles to staff photographers and photojournalists, where the first kind of user is only allowed to add photos to the site and modify them.
+In contrast, the latter can modify all the site images plus publish articles using those photos.
 For this use case, you could have two groups.

 Photographer group permission The first group allows for editorial control of images and image tags.

-Journalist group permission The second group allows for editorial control of articles and topics.
+Journalist group permission The second group allows for editorial control of articles.

-User permissions with multiple groups To add a new photojournalist, you can add both groups to the same user giving complete editorial control over images, image tags, articles, and topics.
+User permissions with multiple groups To add a new photojournalist, you can add both groups to the same user giving complete editorial control over images, image tags, and articles.

 Per-document permission